-A Company Voluntary Arrangement (CVA) can be the lifeline that a company struggling with debts needs, allowing it to repay its creditors in a controlled and organised way over a period of around 5 years.
+A Company Voluntary Arrangement (CVA) can be the lifeline that a company struggling with debts needs, a formally agreed payment plan, allowing it to repay its creditors in a controlled and organised way over a period usually lasting five years.
 However, there are things to evaluate when considering this method of debt management.
 With this in mind, what are the advantages and disadvantages of a CVA?

 Advantages of a CVA

 Choosing to go into a CVA has many benefits, from allowing you, as a director, to remain in control of the business, to sweeteners like no upfront costs to pay.
 It’s straightforward to understand with no hidden loopholes, with the monthly consolidated payments coming to us for us to distribute amongst your creditors for you.